CalebQ42/stupid-backend/README.md

 These are just musings on what I could potentially do in the future (after the planned features above are complete).
 Mainly here so I don't forget.

+-
-- Change things around so stupid.Apps don't have to use MongoDB
+- Change things around so `stupid.App`s don't have to use MongoDB
   - Possible change the actual backend so it doesn't require MongoDB either.
+  - Probably would have to change current implementation to `MongoApp` or something similiar.
 - Add abilities for backend access without having to look at the DB.
   - Probably build a Flutter app for easy access (and can be deployed as a web app).
 - Build a Flutter package for easy integration.